The AmpFlow speed reducer is a heavy-duty, low-cost, gearhead that works with any of the three-inch diameter AmpFlow motors.

 This picture shows the speed reducer undergoing a torque capacity test.
 The motor is locked and unable to turn.
 Weight is loaded onto the end of the 40-inch bar until the speed reducer fails.
 The failure point is 3500 inch-pounds.
 This gives an almost 2-to-1 margin of safety when used with the A28-400.

 The failure point is the chain on the last stage of speed reduction.
-The gearbox suffered no other damage.
-The $10 chain was replaced and it's as good as new.
+The gearbox suffered no other damage, and the chain is easily replaceable.

 Here are our recommendations regarding the selection of a proper reduction ratio.